pythoncapi/pythoncapi/doc/optimization_ideas.rst

 Py_DECREF() would be reimplemented using an hash table: object => reference counter.

+Larry Hastings consider to use a tracing garbage collector for :ref:`Gilectomy
+<gilectomy>`.

 See also :ref:`Reference counting <refcount>`.

 Remove the GIL: unlikely